KolCrooks/AdvocAI/README.md

 <br><br>

 ## Purpose
-AdvocAI is trained with data collected from thousands of legal advice-related posts from real users on Reddit.
-Why ask thousands of people when you can ask a designated AI once?
-From the data, AdvocAI generates the most appropriate advice and presents it to the user - YOU!
+AdvocAI is tuned with data collected from thousands of legal advice-related posts from real users on Reddit.
+From the data, AdvocAI generates the most appropriate advice learned through machine learning and extrapolation, and presents it to the user - YOU!
 <br><br>

 ## Technologies